gilch/hissp/docs/style_guide.rst

 or adding it to a collection may be attached to it.

-However, in many of these cases, the groups could be written as a single top-level form insead, given the appropriate functions or macros.
+However, in many of these cases, the groups could be written as a single top-level form instead, given the appropriate functions or macros.
 E.g. `dict.update` (on `globals`), `let`, `@##<QzAT_QzHASH_>`, `attach`, `doto`.